Disclaimer: Star Trek is the property of

 the night you entered his chamber when he told you that neither of you could

 fight your natures.
 I assumed you understood.
-Peace and long life, Krystine
+Peace and long life, Krystine Chapel."

 "Live long and